 Posh, a little stupid, very attractive and very sweet, Big Suze is Jeremys ex-girlfriend.
 Hes still in love with her, and has an excellent plan to get her high and put my hand up her jumper.

 - Beware the Nice Ones: She rather cheerfully suggests tying a burglar up in the bath, then burning him with cigarettes to extract information.

 - Brainless Beauty: Averted.
 She's actually more intelligent than she appears to be, due to her cheerful attitude.
 However, she also repeatedly hooks back up with Jez and Johnson even after they've wronged her countless times.

-- Hello, Nurse!: Just about everyone's reaction to her, with good reason.
+- Head-Turning Beauty: Just about everyone's reaction to her, with good reason.

 - Only Known by Their Nickname: She's never been referred to as anything other than Big Suze.
 We don't even know if 'Suze' is short for Susan or Suzanne.

 - Statuesque Stunner: Hence the name.

-- Took a Level in Jerkass: Treats Mark and Jeremy like shit in Series 7, although, to be fair, they generally deserve it.
+- Took a Level in Jerkass: Treats Mark and Jeremy passive aggressively bad way in Series 7, although they've done more than enough to warrant it.